jspm/jspm.org/pages/faq.md

 [jspm.io](/cdn/jspm-io) is the hosted module CDN serving all of npm with CommonJS to ES module conversion and individual package optimization and minification to be compatible with JSPM import maps.

-## What is jspm.dev?

-[jspm.dev](/cdn/jspm-dev) is a convenience development-only CDN for quickly using packages in the browser without any other steps being necessary, without even needing an import map.
-Because there is no version lock, which is what import maps provide, it should never be used for production.

 ## Can jspm.io be used for Production Apps?

-jspm.io is designed as a highly available production modules CDN, with 99.99% availability, and has been serving modules for over 10 years.
+jspm.io is designed as a highly available production modules CDN, with [99.999% availability](https://status.jspm.io/).
 Status can be tracked at https://status.jspm.io/.

 See the [production workflow](/getting-started#production-workflow) in the Getting Started guide for how to use jspm.io in production.